ABareyan/liri-node-app/README.md

 ## How to use LIRI

-1. Type in terminal node liri.js movie-this '<movie name here>' and press enter/return
+1. Type in terminal node liri.js movie-this <movie name here> and press enter/return

-LIRI output will be
+LIRI's output will be

 * Title of the movie.
 * Year the movie came out.